 As the days went on she grew stronger, hitting the milestones she needed to reach to come home.
 Two weeks later I brought my little 5-pound girl home.

-Now Syona is a thriving five year old.
+Now Syona is thriving.
 She has cerebral palsy and uses a wheelchair and a walker.
 We celebrate her birthday every year.
 But about a month later, when October 20th rolls around, I always take a moment and reflect with gratitude on how far she’s come and the fact that she’s here.
 Despite the fact that the date is meaningless, it is one that I will never forget.
 World Prematurity Day on November 17th allows all of us who are part of the preemie parent club to remember what being the parent of a preemie means.

-Anchel Krishna is the Communications Manager at CTN, mom to Syona and writes a weekly Special Needs Parenting blog for Today’s Parent.
+Anchel Krishna is the Director Strategy, Communication and Engagement at CTN, mom to Syona and Nalina.

 Check out CTN's online resource centre for more information about cerebral palsy.
 If you'd like to meet other parents of kids with special needs be sure to take a look at our event calendar.